reubenberghan/javascript-dev-env/README.md

 ## TODO
 ### General
 - [ ] elaborate on the features available with the version of Babel using
-- [ ] add support for Sass compiling
 - [ ] add links to the referenced packages

 ### Project
-- [ ] add distServer.js and postbuild script to serve the built application locally for final sanity
+- [x] add distServer.js and postbuild script to serve the built application locally for final sanity
-- [ ] add deploy script using Surge to deploy the static front-end
+- [x] add deploy script using Surge to deploy the static front-end
+- [ ] add support for Sass compiling
+- [ ] add support for React and jsx